primevprotocol/docs-builder-boost/src/routes/docs/[...2]Providers/[...4]Registeringoncontract/+page.md

 - `_minimalStake`: The minimal amount for a searcher to deposit to this builder in order to start receiving builder hints.
 - `_minimalSubscriptionPeriod`: The minimal subscription period given to a searcher for depositing the minimal stake.
 If the searcher deposits more than the minimal stake, the subscription period will be extended linearly.

 After all the required fields are specified, press the **Write** button and confirm the transaction using your Web3 provider.
-Once the transaction is confirmed, searchers could start depositing to your builder.
-Make sure you run the builder boost instance before registering a new builder.
+Once the transaction is confirmed, searchers can start connecting to your builder.
+Make sure you run the builder-boost instance before registering a new builder.

 ### Revenue Details